Calendar & Events

 Role-based filtering

-Parents see only relevant events, not entire school master calendar
+Parents see only relevant events, not entire school master calendar.

 Auto-sync with external calendars

-Events automatically appear in Google/Apple/Outlook calendars
+Events automatically appear in Google, Apple, and Outlook calendars.

 Automatic reminders

-Customizable notifications (1 week before, 1 day before, 1 hour before)
+Customizable notifications — 1 week before, 1 day before, 1 hour before.

 RSVP tracking